yetanotherco/yet-another-bridge/README.md

 # This Project

-In this repo you will find both Smart Contracts, L1 YABTransfer contract (written in Solidity) and L2 Escrow contract (written in Cairo), and a MM-bot (written in Python).
+In this repo you will find both Smart Contracts, L1 [YABTransfer contract](contracts/solidity/src/YABTransfer.sol) (written in Solidity) and L2 [Escrow contract](contracts/cairo/src/escrow.cairo) (written in Cairo), and a MM-bot (written in Python).

-Each folder has it's corresponding README to deploy and use them correctly, and also some extra information to be able to understand them better.
+Both the [contracts](contracts/README_contracts.md) and the [MM-bot](mm-bot/README.md) have their own README, to deploy and use them correctly.

 ## Escrow

-Escrow is a Smart Contract written in Cairo that resides in Ethereum's L2 Starknet.
+[Escrow](contracts/cairo/src/escrow.cairo) is a Smart Contract written in Cairo that resides in Ethereum's L2 Starknet.

 This contract is responsable for recieving Users' payments in L2, and liberating them to the MM when, and only when, appropriate.